-My research focuses on insect-plant interactions, invasive species, and biological control at the community and ecosystem levels.
+My research focuses on invasive species, plant conservation, insect-plant interactions, and biological control at the community and ecosystem levels.

 Ecological interactions among native and non-native species